 N

-Nursing Home “Nursing home” is often used as a catch-all to describe any residential community offering senior living accommodations, although doing so fails to capture the wide range of available senior living communities.
-Instead, the recommended approach is to identify senior living communities by the level of care provided, such as independent senior living, assisted living, memory care and skilled nursing.
+Nursing Home "Nursing home" is often used as a general term to describe any residential community offering senior living accommodations, although this approach may not fully capture the wide range of available senior living communities.
+The preferred approach is to identify senior living communities by the level of care provided, such as independent senior living, assisted living, memory care and skilled nursing.

 O